 The trail network is generally accessible to OHVs from early summer to fall; during the winter months, portions of the network are available for use by Over-Snow Vehicles.
 A map showing recommended OHV routes is available upon request from the District Office.

 A popular motorcycle riding area with 40 miles of signed trails and 140 miles of road open to OHV use extending from north of Crandall Peak to the Deer Creek area northwest of Highway 108.
-The riding area ranges in elevation of 3500 feet at Deer Creek to 5500 feet at Crandall Peak.
+The riding area ranges in elevation of 3,500 feet at Deer Creek to 5,500 feet at Crandall Peak.
 Four-wheel drive and ATV trails are limited, but use is allowed on the 140 miles of road.
-A camping area located at Crandall Peak near Spring Gap off Forest Roads 4N01 and 4N88, accesses these routes and offers dispersed camping and vehicle parking/off loading with restrooms, but no other services or potable water is available.
+There is camping at Crandall Peak near Spring Gap off Forest Roads 4N01 and 4N88, and dispersed camping and vehicle parking/off loading with restrooms, but no other services or potable water is available.
 Trails in the Crandall Peak area are usually closed in the winter due to snow blocking access.
-Four-wheel drive and ATV trails are limited in the riding area, but use is allowed on the 140 miles of road.
+OHV (Red Sticker) Riding Season is from the beginning of October to the end of May ref. map #62*

 The Hunter Creek area east of Tuolumne City on the south end of the district offers 100 miles of roads open to OHV use.
-Future site specific analysis may result in trail opportunities being developed.
-The riding area ranges in elevation of 2500 feet at Hunter Creek to 5800 feet at Duckwall Mountain.
+Future trail opportunities may be developed.
+The riding area ranges in elevation of 2,500 feet at Hunter Creek to 5,800 feet at Duckwall Mountain.
 The riding area is open all year, but access on some roads may be blocked due to snow in winter months.
 River Ranch Campground off Cottonwood Road offers full service camping facilities near the riding area.
 The campground is open March 1- November 30.
 OHV use is not permitted within the campground or on Cottonwood Road.
 Adjacent areas offer no-service, dispersed camping opportunities.
 OHV (Red Sticker) Riding Season is from the beginning of October to the end of May ref. map # 63*

 The route is towards Ebbett’s Pass at Hermit Valley on Highway 4.
 The first 100 yards are challenging, after that moderate wheeling and beautiful scenery.
-The trail goes over the cherry stem through the Mokelumne Wilderness and ends up at Blue Lakes, a scenic lake wonderland owned by the utility company (PG&E).
-Fishing is great here, and camping is abundant.
+The trail goes over the cherry stem through the Mokelumne Wilderness and ends up at Blue Lakes, a scenic lake wonderland owned by PG&E. Fishing is great here, and camping is abundant.
 A high-speed dirt road gets you out of the Blue Lakes area to Highway 88 in Hope Valley.
 From there you can follow Highway 88 west back to Jackson.

-For more information on the Deer Valley Trail, go online to: californiajeeper.com.
+More information on the Deer Valley Trail: californiajeeper.com.